Avafly/tiny-cnn/README.md

 This repo shows a tiny CNN implementation for recognizing 16x16 optical character images, which is simple, powerful enough, while extremely fast and lightweight.
 Although the example here is a CNN, the approach also works well for other architectures like autoencoders.
 As long as the model is small, the implementation is worthwhile.

-The repo provides two versions: [cnn_struct.c](https://github.com/Avafly/tiny-cnn/blob/8907b70a169a4aaf4d7a55967564620e2e4d4840/cnn_struct.c) builds the model dynamically from configuration, and [cnn_const.c](https://github.com/Avafly/tiny-cnn/blob/8907b70a169a4aaf4d7a55967564620e2e4d4840/cnn_const.c) uses a fixed model architecture for the fastest inference.
+The repo provides two versions: [cnn_struct.c](https://github.com/Avafly/tiny-cnn/blob/main/cnn_struct.c) builds the model dynamically from configuration, while single-file [cnn_const.c](https://github.com/Avafly/tiny-cnn/blob/main/cnn_const.c) uses a fixed model architecture for the fastest inference.
 Compared to ONNXRuntime and ncnn, tiny CNN shows clear advantages in both speed and peak memory.

 ## Benchmarks